-Cataracts are a cloudiness over the eye lens, causing poor nighttime vision, halos around lights, and sensitivity to glare.
-Daytime vision is eventually affected and it is common in the elderly.
+Cataracts are a cloudiness over the eye lens, causing poor nighttime vision, halos around lights and sensitivity to glare.
+Daytime vision is eventually affected and cataracts are common in the elderly.

 3 of 10

 Glaucoma is an increased pressure in the eye, causing poor night vision, blind spots, and loss of vision to either side.
-A major cause of blindness.
+It's one of the major causes of blindness.
 Glaucoma can happen gradually or suddenly -- if sudden, it's a medical emergency.

 4 of 10

 Diabetic retinopathy is a complication of diabetes and can lead to bleeding into the retina.
-Another common cause of blindness.
+It's another common cause of blindness.

 5 of 10

-Macular degeneration is the loss of central vision, blurred vision (especially while reading), distorted vision (like seeing wavy lines), and colors appearing faded.
-The most common cause of blindness in people over age 60.
+Macular degeneration is the loss of central vision, blurred vision (especially while reading), distorted vision (such as seeing wavy lines), and colors appearing faded.
+This is the most common cause of blindness in people over 60.

 6 of 10

 Floaters are tiny particles drifting across the eye.
-Although often brief and harmless, they may be a sign of retinal detachment.
+Although often brief and harmless, they can be a sign of retinal detachment.

 7 of 10

 Optic neuritis is an inflammation of the optic nerve from infection or multiple sclerosis.
-You may have pain when you move your eye or touch it through the eyelid.
+It may cause pain when you move your eye or touch it through the eyelid.

 8 of 10